ssonkiya/ssonkiya.github.io/_posts/2017-12-22-Building-Your-Data-Science-Network.md

 > Both: awkward silence ...

 Whether it's over email or in-person, tell the other person **which part of their work** helped you and how.
-For example, if you run into [Mara Averick](https://twitter.com/dataandme) at Rstudio::conf, you could say, "Thank you so much for sharing data science work on twitter!
+For example, if you run into [Mara Averick](https://twitter.com/dataandme) at Rstudio::conf, you could say, "I really enjoy reading the data science work you share on twitter!
 The other day you tweeted a cheatsheet for lubridate, and I shared it with my coworkers right away.
 I really like how you include screenshots when linking to blog posts, so I can get a quick preview."
 Help them help you to by coming up with a good conversation topic.

 Over email, it's even more important to show you're familiar with their work.
 [Mark Meloon](http://www.markmeloon.com/climbing-relationship-ladder-get-data-science-job/) describes this well: